ernestomartinez/w266_final/README.md

 # w266_final

 Hi Mark!
 Hi Sid!
-Thanks so much we learned A LOT!
+Thanks so much.
+We learned A LOT!